 Test your skills in clay shooting or archery

 If you are looking for something a bit different, check out Wild on Waiheke.
-Here, you can shoot archery amongst the vines, or try your hand at laser clay-bird shooting.
+Here, you can shoot archery among the vines, or try your hand at laser clay-bird shooting.
 Plus, there are several free-to-use games like giant chess, noughts & crosses, petanque, and a trampoline.
 It’s also home to Waiheke Island Brewery, the Wild Estate Vineyard, and a restaurant.

 Get on the water